 18th Century; bronze, some burnt marks on figurine providing excellent patina; Hunan Province.
 Height: 24″

-This Kuanyin is richly gilded all over, but is slightly worn and shows some burnt marks on her face, hands and feet, as well as on her clothing, likely through devotional handling in a temple in Hunan, but it is also possible the figurine was damaged during the Chinese Cultural Revolution and later rescued from the temple and taken out of China by refugees.
+This Qing Dynasty Kuanyin is richly gilded all over, but has seen wear-and tear, with some burnt marks on her face, hands and feet, as well as on her clothing, likely through devotional handling in a temple in Hunan, but it is also possible the figurine was damaged during the Chinese Cultural Revolution and later rescued from the temple and taken out of China by refugees.

 This Kuanyin exudes an air of serenity and divine majesty.
 Her hair is pulled up in a high bun on top of her head, with the figure of a peacock perched on her bun.
 (A peacock is a royal symbol, here signifying spiritual importance).
 The hair shows some corrosion of the metal, exposing slight streaks of reddish color of the copper alloy in the metal.
 She sits on top of an elaborately tiered lotus throne, upon rising finely lobed lotus petals.